<?xml version="1.0" encoding="UTF-8"?>

 </ul>

-<p>We wrap up with three final articles, all about learning more and reading more:</p>
+<p>We wrap up with three final articles, all about enjoying the holiday weekend:</p>

 <ul>